hamzaashfaque/PakistanEconomicAnalysis/README.md

 # PakistanEconomicAnalysis
-Analysis of the Pakistani economy from 1960-2021
+Analysis of the Pakistani economy from 1960-2022.
+Analysis includes Economic Indicators which are GDP, GDP per capita, GDP PPP, GNI, Debt, Inflation, Imports and Exports.
+Data was obtained from World Bank at https://data.worldbank.org/country/pakistan.
+During data preparation, relevant data was filtered and some missing values were calculated and filled.
+After that, data is visualized using plotly library for python and exported as an HTML file called "Report.html".